DalminPai/etc/README.md

 	./check.sh >&check.log&

 WARNING: You may need to change default setting of email address to take a status report by email.

+## fb_messenger
+The messenger from machine using facebook chat